 - Do not heat or freeze food in plastic containers because over time its structure will deteriorate allowing BPA to leach into the food.

 You may also talk to your kid’s coach and other parents about the dangers of BPA.
-Ask everyone to help in reducing BPA exposure at the soccer field.
+Ask everyone to help in reducing BPA exposure on the soccer field.

 Controversy Of BPA Claims